niall-code/aperta-api/README.md

 I then ran `python manage.py migrate` to migrate to the newly-connected PostgreSQL database.

 Finally, I ran `python manage.py createsuperuser`, to create a new superuser for that database.

+### Deploy to Heroku

+From my Heroku dashboard, I clicked _New_, then _Create new app_, and then gave it an app name, **aperta-api**, selected _Europe_ for region, and clicked _Create app_.
+Then, I clicked _GitHub_, searched for my repo (also 'aperta-api'), and clicked _Connect_, then _Enable Automatic Deploys_.

+I navigated to the "Settings" tab, clicked _Reveal Config Vars_, and added key-value pairs mirroring my env file, including DATABASE_URL, SECRET_KEY, and CLOUDINARY_URL, but with DISABLE_COLLECTSTATIC instead of DEV, plus ALLOWED_HOST (assigned the value of this new app's URL, gained by clicking _Open app_, minus the `https://` on the front) and CLIENT_ORIGIN_DEV (assigned the development URL of my front-end React app).
+Once the React app has also been deployed to Heroku, I can also add CLIENT_ORIGIN, with the production URL.

+My environment variables configured, I clicked _Hide Config Vars_, navigated back to the "Deploy" tab, and clicked _Deploy Branch_.

 ## Credit